peoro/scontainers/src/processors/README.md

 # TODOs
  - `Collection` or `Container`?
- - I should get rid of `Propagator`, but rather do something similar to `core generators`: the object passed to the impl processor should be allowed to contain stuff which is not a core protocol (e.g. `nToParentN`, `parentCollection`, `stage`, `nStage`), and this should be used to generate `core protocols` when necessary.
- - both the compiler and the impl (which includes propagator) processor, should use the same collection properties.
-These should also include stuff like writable.
  - `core protocols` should include a function to access the parent collection (for decorators) and the root one...
 Or not?
- - instead of `propertiesSymbol`, we should have a whole set of symbols used for properties, like we're doing for collection protocols and collection protocol generators.

 ## For Decorators